██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 TYPE: WIDEFIELD MOSAIC | OBJECTS: MULTIPLE

-Wide-field mosaic imaging of this kind requires exceptional attention to sky quality, tracking precision, and image registration across multiple panels.
-The seamless blending of panels — no visible boundaries between individual frames — speaks to my technical mastery of both the imaging pipeline and post-processing workflow.
+Wide-field mosaic imaging of this kind requires attention to sky quality, tracking precision, and image registration across multiple panels.
 The result is a window onto the southern sky that conveys both the intimate detail of individual nebulae and the vast scale of the galactic landscape they inhabit.
-An extraordinary achievement in southern hemisphere observational astrophotography.

 02